-- Rookie Division Athletes that have ghosts assigned to their squad will compete with other squads from the Rookie Division - A coach fills in empty positions with one or two ghosts to complete the squad (rookie division only).
+- Rookie Division Athletes that have ghosts assigned to their squad will compete with other squads from the Rookie Division. - A coach fills in empty positions with one or two ghosts to complete the squad (rookie division only).
+The rookie athletes need to be entered into SHOT prior to entering ghosts.